kyletolle/the-mechanism-collection/index.md

 shakes in wrath.
 The skies will darken as winds conspire to great storms.
 Cataclysmic clouds creeping, crushing; catalyzing conversion.

-Magma vehemently vomited will crystallize in flight, stinging as it litters the ground.
+Magma vomited will crystallize in flight, stinging as it litters the ground.
 Spitting poisonous plumes and wasted tears, this Fourth Mechanism will plunder us, the virus, of our strength.

 She will grow more desperate; increasingly violent.
 Not to rest until She has purged Herself of usurpers and encroachers.